sssimonyang/ecDNA-finder/README.md

 - pandas
 - pysam

-> all can be easy installed by pip or conda
+> All can be easy installed by pip or conda

 ### Run
 Run simply